-EA function sits in the Portfolio Management/Portfolio and Strategy group within Information Systems and Technology (IST).
-EA is under the management of Strategy and Portfolio.
+EA function sits in the Project Management Office (PMO) in the Client Services group within Information Systems and Technology (IST).

 Roles on EA team